Camping and food safety

 Important tips to help keep your summer camping trips free from foodborne illness.

-It is the height of summer, and many are out hiking, camping, and enjoying the outdoors but have you ever considered food safety issues while you’re out on these adventures?
-Whether you’re day-hiking the North Country Trail or on a week-long camping trip in the backwoods, food safety matters.
-Most of the same rules apply as they would in your home but camping and hiking can create some difficulties.
-Michigan State University Extension recommends the following tip to help you stay food safe in the outdoors this summer:
+Over seven million Michiganders enjoy spending time outdoors.
+Chances are most have also cooked or prepared food while on their outdoor adventures.
+If you spend time outside, have you considered food safety while exploring?
+Whether day-hiking the North Country Trail or on a week-long camping trip in the backwoods, food safety matters.
+While the same food safety recommendations apply as they would in your home, camping and hiking can create some challenges.
+Michigan State University Extension recommends the following tips to help you stay food safe outdoors:

-3. Keep everything clean.
-While one of the fun parts about camping, for some, is the idea of being one with nature and getting your hands dirty, that dirt could potentially make you sick.
-No matter what, always wash your hands before preparing or eating food.
-If there’s no running water available, plan to make your own portable hand washing station.
-It doesn’t have to be elaborate it just needs clean water, soap, paper towels, a bucket to catch the dirty water and a small trash bag.
-Everything else you’re using for cooking and eating also needs to be clean, including the cooler.
-Never wash dishes in pure lake/river water.
-Natural water can be used but needs to be boiled or otherwise rid of pathogens (iodine tablets, filtered, bleach treated, etc.) before using on food contact surfaces.
-Also, avoid cross-contamination by keeping raw meat or fish and ready to eat foods separate.
+1. Keep everything clean.
+A fun part of exploring the outdoors is being one with nature and getting your hands dirty, but that dirt could potentially make you sick.
+No matter what, always wash your hands before preparing and eating food.
+If no running water is available, plan to make your own portable hand washing station.
+It doesn’t have to be fancy, it just needs clean water, soap, paper towels, a bucket to catch the dirty water and a small trash bag.
+Everything you use for cooking and eating also needs to be clean, including the cooler.
+Never wash dishes directly in lake, stream or river water.
+Natural water can be used but needs to be boiled or otherwise rid of pathogens by using iodine tablets, filtering, or treating with bleach for cleaning food surfaces, including the cooler.
+Keep clean water containers separate from containers that store untreated water.
+When it comes to food, avoid cross-contamination by keeping raw meats separate from other foods.

-4. Choose foods that need little or no preparation.
-Having steak or stuffed chicken breast sounds gourmet, but can cause more problems than its worth.
+2. Choose foods that need little or no preparation.
+Having steak or stuffed chicken breast sounds gourmet but can cause more problems than it’s worth.
 Canned or pre-packaged products can make life easier and safer around camp.
 Instead of bringing raw chicken, try canned chicken.
-Bring your own soup mixes with dry noodles and dehydrated vegetables that just require hot water.
-There are many alternatives to raw foods that need simple preparation and that will reduce your chances of improper handling.
+Bring your own soup mixes with dry noodles and dehydrated vegetables that only require hot water.
+There are many healthy alternatives to raw foods that need simple preparation and will reduce your chances of improper handling.

-5. Never drink from streams, lakes or rivers.
+5. Never drink directly from streams, lakes or rivers.
 No matter how clean the water looks, it could be teeming with bacteria or parasites that can make you sick.
 These organisms can’t be seen, smelled or tasted.
-Even swimming with your mouth open could subject you to harmful organisms.
-Always filter, boil or otherwise treat drinking water if you’re sourcing it from nature and always wash your hands after swimming and before eating.
+Even swimming with your mouth open could cause you to ingest harmful organisms.
+Always filter, boil or otherwise treat drinking water if you’re sourcing it from nature.
+Use this treated water to wash your hands after swimming, before preparing food and prior to eating.

-Avoiding foodborne illness while enjoying your summer vacation is easy with just a little planning.
-For more information on outdoor food safety check out this resource from the USDA or visit MSU Extension.
+Avoiding foodborne illness while enjoying outdoor adventures is easy with a little planning.
+For more information on outdoor food safety check out this resource from the USDA.

 Did you find this article useful?